Blog Layout

 The ears’ role

-Damage to the hair cells in the cochlea is a major factor in hearing loss.
-The degree of hearing loss and impacted frequencies depend on which hair cells are damaged and the severity of the damage.
-This will impact how the brain perceives the messages it receives.
+Exposure to loud noise, or simply the process of aging, can cause damage to the hair cells in the cochlea.
+This is a very common cause of hearing loss.
+The degree of hearing loss and impacted frequencies depend on which hair cells are damaged and the severity of said damage.
+This will effect how the brain perceives the messages it receives.

 The brain’s role